Orama-Interactive/Pixelorama-Docs/docs/user_manual/image_effects.md

 title: Image effects
 sidebar_label: Image effects
 ---
 You can apply multiple image effects to an image, to easily and quickly affect its content, without modifying it pixel by pixel.
-The image effects can be found under the Image menu.
+The image effects can be found under the Effects menu.

 :::warning
 Image effects are **destructive**.
 This means that, once they are applied, they directly modify the image data, and the only way to reverse this change is by undoing.
 If you want to use a non-destructive workflow, use [layer effects](../concepts/layer#layer-effects) instead.